 If you are not actively training every day then go ahead and feed 4 times.
 I now recommend 1 part water to 3 parts food.
 Just enough water to make it easier to go down, but still crunchy.
 Set the food down for 20 minutes and let them eat as much as they want in 20 minutes, start off with 1/2 cup.
 If they do not eat all of the (now wet) food throw it out, keep it fresh at every feeding.

 Adults – Now here is a tricky part.
 If you have a 130 pound lap dog like my Rambo he needs about 2200 calories a day.
 If you are training ACTIVELY with lots of running (schutzhund, agility, protection) then your Rottweiler could need up to 3500 calories a day.
 Quality Dog Food will have a calorie per cup or a “ME” on the packaging OR on their website.
 It will most likely look like this: Calorie Content (calculated):ME 3909 kcal/kg; 475 kcal/cup.
 You are worried about the kcal/cup.
 Formula: Calories per day / kcal(cup) = Number of cups per DAY Now take the Cups per day / Number of feedings.

 Need some help or unsure of what how much dog food your Rottweiler needs?

-Head over to Dog Food Advisor and use their tools.
+Head over to Dog Food Advisor and use their tools like the Dog Food Calculator.
 Still, need more help, feel free to contact us.

 In short layman terms King Rottweilers will be switching all of our Adult Rottweilers, Rottweiler Puppies and any Rottweiler Offspring to a Victor Select blend.
 Since we buy in bulk if our clients would like to buy a bag when they pick up their puppy we should have some on hand to offer.
 This Change will take affect over the next few weeks and our next litter (Rambo X Unica) puppies will be raised on Victor until they go home.